-Between 1980 and 1992, none of the numerous Private Members' bills introduced in the House of Commons to prohibit discrimination based on sexual orientation proceeded beyond first reading.
-Bill S-15, introduced in 1992 and adopted by the Senate in 1993, would have added "sexual orientation" to the prohibited grounds of discrimination in the Canadian Human Rights Act.
-This initiative of Sen. Noel Kinsella died on the Order Paper when Parliament dissolved in fall 1993, was reintroduced as Bill S-2 and adopted by the Senate in

-April 1996.
-Both Bill S-2 and Bill C-265, its identical counterpart in the House of Commons sponsored by MP Svend Robinson, were superseded by government Bill C-33, which became law in June 1996.
+Between 1980 and 1992, none of the numerous private Members' bills introduced in the House of Commons to prohibit discrimination based on sexual orientation proceeded beyond first reading.
+Bill S-15, adopted by the Senate in 1993, would have added "sexual orientation" to the prohibited grounds of discrimination in the Canadian Human Rights Act.
+This initiative, reintroduced as Bill S-2 and adopted by the Senate in April 1996, and Bill C-265, its identical counterpart in the House of Commons, were superseded by government Bill C-33, which became law in June 1996.

-In September 1995, MP Réal Ménard's Private Member's motion that the House should move to recognize same-sex spouses was defeated by a large margin.
+In September 1995, MP Réal Ménard's private Member's motion that the House should move to recognize same-sex spouses was defeated by a large margin.
 His May 1996 Bill C-282, An Act providing for equal treatment for persons cohabiting in a relationship similar to a conjugal relationship, would have required interpreting the term "spouse" in federal legislation so as to provide same-sex couples with the rights available to unmarried heterosexual couples.
 The bill did not proceed beyond first reading.